cdisc-org/cdisc-rules-engine/README.md

   --snomed-url TEXT            Base url of snomed api to use. (ex. https://snowstorm.snomedtools.org/snowstorm/snomed-ct) --snomed-edition TEXT        Edition of snomed to use. (ex.
 SNOMEDCT-US) -r, --rules TEXT                Specify rule core ID ex.
 CORE-000001.
 Can be specified multiple times.
-  -lr, --local_rules TEXT         Specify relative path to directory containing
+  -lr, --local_rules TEXT         Specify relative path to directory or file containing
                                   local rule yml and/or json rule files.
   -lrc, --local_rules_cache       Adding this flag tells engine to use local rules
                                   uploaded to the cache instead of published rules